Zipfel Lab

 Staff Scientist

-Jimmy is a former research technician in the Zipfel lab who recently completed his PhD at Baylor University.
+Jimmy is a former research technician in the Zipfel lab who completed his PhD at Baylor University.
 Jimmy returned as a staff scientist in the Zipfel lab in 2019.
 He has years of experience with a variety of experimental techniques, with special expertise in developing and advancing animal models of neurological disease.

 Ernesto Gonzalez